 Learn more about Oncotype Dx.

 At this time, personal genetic information is not used to make treatment decisions.
 However, certain personal factors help choose treatments.
 For example, for a woman whose treatment plan includes hormone therapy, whether or not she is postmenopausal guides her drug choices.
-A woman who is postmenopausal can take tamoxifen or an aromatase inhibitor, while a woman who is premenopausal can only take tamoxifen.
+After menopause, women can take tamoxifen or an aromatase inhibitor.
+Before menopause, women can only take tamoxifen.

 Personal preferences also play a role in some treatment decisions.

 Treatment of breast cancer continues to improve through findings from clinical trials.
 Clinical trials test the benefits of new treatments, diagnostic and screening methods and risk-lowering strategies.
 People volunteer to take part in these research studies.
 Whether a new therapy or test becomes part of standard breast cancer care depends largely on clinical trial results.
 If you have breast cancer, we encourage you to consider joining a clinical trial.

 Learn more about clinical trials.